fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11c.md

 })
 ```

-Look now from the [documentation](https://github.com/marketplace/actions/deploy-to-heroku) how to include the health check to the deployment step.
+Look now from the [documentation](https://github.com/marketplace/actions/deploy-to-heroku) how to include the health check in the deployment step.
 Use the created endpoint for the health check url.
 You most likely need also the <i>checkstring</i> option to get the check working.

-Ensure that Actions notices if a deployment breaks your applicaton.
+Ensure that Actions notices if a deployment breaks your application.
 You may simulate this e.g. by writing a wrong startup command to Procfile:

 ![](../../images/11/12a.png)